Jesús Rabanal

-Jesús Giancarlos Rabanal Dávila (born December 25, 1984) is a Peruvian footballer who currently plays as a left back for Unión Huaral.
+Jesús Giancarlos Rabanal Dávila (born 25 December 1984) is a Peruvian former professional footballer who played as a left-back.

 Club career

 Rabanal made his league debut with Universitario de Deportes in the 2004 Torneo Descentralizado season.
 He managed to score his first goal in the Torneo Descentralizado in the 2007 season.

 In January 2012, Rabanal left Universitario and joined their rivals Alianza Lima for the start of the 2012 season.

 International career

-Rabanal made his debut with the Peruvian national team on 4 September 2010 in a friendly match away to Canada, which finished in a 2–0 win for Peru.
+Rabanal made his debut with the Peru national team on 4 September 2010 in a friendly match away to Canada, which finished in a 2–0 win for Peru.